paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-806-headquarters-marine-corps.md

 <a id="section-8045"></a>
 ## § 8045.
 Deputy Commandants

-There are in the Headquarters, Marine Corps, not more than seven Deputy Commandants, detailed by the Secretary of the Navy from officers on the active-duty list of the Marine Corps.
+There are in the Headquarters, Marine Corps, not more than eight Deputy Commandants, detailed by the Secretary of the Navy from officers on the active-duty list of the Marine Corps.

 ### Statutory Notes

 #### Amendments
+2024—Pub.
+L. 118–159 substituted “not more than eight Deputy Commandants” for “not more than seven Deputy Commandants”.

 2018—Pub.
 L. 115–232 renumbered [section 5045 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section5045&num=0&edition=prelim) as this section.

 2016—Pub.
 L. 114–328 substituted “seven” for “six”.